industrial-optimization-group/desdeo-vis/README.md

 ### Adding/modifying a notebook ###

-Each notebook has two versions, one in the `notebooks` directory and one in the `output-notebooks` directory.
+Each notebook has two versions, one in the `desdeo_notebooks` directory and one in the `desdeo_notebooks/output` directory.
 The version in the prior directory should be scrubbed of all output and is the canonical copy.
 Currently they have have to be kept in sync manually, e.g. by regenerating the output notebook from the canonical version.

 ### Release process ###